sakshisharma84/launchpad/docs/upgrades.md

 3. Launchpad connects to the nodes gets the current version of each component.

-4. Launchpad upgrades each node as described in the "Upgrading Docker Engine - Enterprise" section.
+4. Launchpad upgrades each node as described in the "Upgrading Mirantis Container Runtime" section.
 This may take several minutes.

 **Note:** MKE and MSR upgrade paths require consecutive minor versions.
 For example, you cannot upgrade from MKE 3.1.0 to 3.3.0; you must upgrade from MKE 3.1.0 to 3.2.0 first.

-## Upgrading Docker Engine - Enterprise, MKE, and MSR together
+## Upgrading MCR, MKE and MSR together

 You can upgrade all of the components -- engine, MKE, and MSR -- at the same time.